 Please scroll down to the bottom of the page to complete registration.

-The Columbia University Visitors Center offers information sessions and campus tours, class visits, lunch visits and overnight visits, and provides maps and directions to and around campus.
+The Columbia University Visitors Center offers information sessions and campus tours, class visits, and provides maps and directions to and around campus.

 Reservations are required for all Campus Visits, including Information Sessions and Campus Tours.
 Please click the date to register for a campus visit.